chradev/pi-h264-to-browser-streamer/README.md

  * problem with dublication of ```StreamingOutput``` and ```wsHandler``` classes is solved
  * extended startup settings, added camera preview, logging functionality and more
  * added second '''WebSocket''' handler '''ptzHandler''' for PTZ control of both cameras
- * added sliders for PTZ control of both cameras separately and simultaneously
+ * added sliders in web page for PTZ control of both cameras separately and simultaneously

 ### Dual camera streamer usage
  * run in src: ```python3 server.py```